1. Swapp images

 Once you have your banner already created, go to the components panel and insert the Tap Area component.

-Make sure to set the tap component size the same of the banner, in this case is 300×600.
+Make sure to set the tap component size the same as the banner, in this case, is 300×600.

 3. Keyboard Shortcuts

 The following keyboard shortcuts are the ones that can help you most: